shanners79/seomachine/context/brand-voice.md

      Delete these instruction comments when done.
      See examples/castos/ for a complete real-world example. -->

-This document defines the [YOUR COMPANY] brand voice, tone, and messaging framework.
+This document defines the FitscorePro brand voice, tone, and messaging framework.
 Reference this when writing all content to ensure consistency.

 ## Brand Voice Pillars